jigx-com/jigx-docs/docs/Getting started/Create an app from scratch/Create Data - Form _ List/Create a customer list with data.md

 ### Add controls and actions to the list item

-1. &#x20;All list output controls are placed on the `list-item component`.
+1. All list output controls are placed on the `list-item component`.
 Use the `swipeable:` action to configure a left or right swipe and the method to call.
 For example, in this step, we use a left swipe to delete the customer using the delete method.
 You can add your own controls or use the code example below.

 :::CodeblockTabs
 YAML